 I made my first batch of fermented hot sauce in 2012.
 It was one of my very earliest fermentation projects and while technically the making of it was uneventful, the finished batch was so incredibly spicy that even one drop gave me immediate heart burn.
-At the time, I figured that homemade hot sauce just for me and moved along.
+At the time, I figured that homemade hot sauce just was not for me and moved along.

 Then last fall, I was visiting Alana and had a chance to taste her hot sauce.
 It was bright, funky, spicy, and made everything it touched just a bit better.
 I decided that I’d give making my own another try when next I had the chance.